SolomonAdeyoola/Project-4-MEAN_STACK/README.md

-# Project-4-MEAN_STACK
+# Project 4: Mean Stack Technology Deployment

-Project 4: Mean Stack Technology Deployment
+## A simple book project using MEAN technology stack with MongoDB to database server, Express and Nodejs to handle the application backend and Angular for the frontend client interface.